edinburgh-napier/set09121/labs/lab1/repo_setup.md

 If everything goes well should have a command line poping up.
 Unfortunatly, you'll have to to do step 3 at the start of every lab.

+### Get git from AppsAnywhere

+On the machine of the JKCC, you cannot install git but you can get it from AppsAnywhere.

+Search for git in AppsAnywhere and launch it.
+Then, it will be available in the cmd line and PowerShell.

 ### Clone the repo

-Open a cmd (or git-bash) window somewhere (desktop is best).
+Open a cmd, PowerShell or git-bash window somewhere (desktop is best).
 Now clone your repo

 ```bash